|

 See Estrogen

-producing erections.
-It also affects many metabolic
+behavior and producing erections.
+It also affects many

-marrow, bone formation, lipid metabolism, carbohydrate
+the bone marrow, bone formation, lipid metabolism,

-metabolism, liver function and prostate gland growth.
+carbohydrate metabolism, liver function and prostate gland

-When there is less
+When there is

-testosterone available to do its work, the testosterone
+less testosterone available to do its work, the testosterone

 target-organ response decreases, bringing about many